Ryan-Jung/News-Scraper/README.md

 # News-Scraper
-Gathers latest news articles from www.sfgate.com
+Gathers the latest news articles from www.sfgate.com.
+Click any article and press the view button to open up any article that interests you.
+Click the refresh button to re-gather the latest articles avaiable on www.sfgate.com
 #For Python 2.7

 #Ubuntu